lkshayb/lkshayb/README.md

-Currently working on a NextJS + NodeJS + MongoDB based Second Brain app with analystics support and many more features.
+Currently working on a NextJS + NodeJS + MongoDB based Second Brain app with analytics support and many more features.